Apply to The Ganas Network Fellowship!

 Once accepted, in order to complete the fellowship, we expect fellows to:

-- Actively engage in all Ganas Network workshops, sessions, and projects requiring up to 50 hours of your time over a two to three month period
+- Actively engage in all Ganas Network workshops, sessions, and projects requiring 25 to 50 hours of your time over a three month period

 - Develop, document, and share your success story to communicate the benefits of public charter schools

 - Show up to sessions and submit all deliverables (feedback forms, projects, biography, etc.) on time

 To apply for the fellowship, you will need to fill out this form with the following:

 - Two (2) professional references